 Support with money

 Caring for a baby or small child can be very expensive.
-The Money Advice Service website has helpful tips on ways you can save money.
+The Money Helper website has helpful tips on ways you can save money.
 It also has information about welfare benefits and grants you may be able to access.

-If you don not have enough money to buy essential items for your baby, for example, nappies, infant formula or bigger items like a baby mat, Leeds Baby Bank can help you by providing free items.
+If you don’t not have enough money to buy essential items for your baby such as nappies, infant formula or bigger items like a baby mat, Leeds Baby Bank can help you by providing free items.